 This examination is performed by an advanced practitioner radiographer or a consultant radiologist.

-They will also produce a report after your examination for the clinician.
-An assistant will also be in the examination room during your loopogram.
+They will carry out your examination and produce a report for the clinician who referred you for this examination.

+An assistant will also be in the examination room during your pouchogram.